tylerhuyser/CanYouEatItFungusIdentificationApp/README.md

 ## Challenges

+**API Calls**

 The Mushroom Observer API posed some unique (and educational) challenges and constraints over the course of this project.

 While the API provided a wealth of information to play with, the organization of this information was unique.
 By viewing the [API schema](https://github.com/MushroomObserver/mushroom-observer/blob/master/db/schema.rb) (pictured below), you can see that pertinent information for each observation is spread across multiple tables.

-Another limitation posed by the API was the no more than twenty (20) pulls-per-minute requirement.
-Otherwise, the API would lock the user out.
+This issue was exacerbated by the API's twenty (20) pulls-per-minute limitation.
+If this limit was exceeding, the API would lock the user out.

-Thus, the axios requests to pull pertinent information for the user (such as location, image, and species), had to be conducted as efficiently as possible.
+Thus, in order to pull pertinent information for the user (such as location, image, and species), the axios requests had to be conducted as efficiently as possible.

-From the code snippet included below, you can see that two pull requests were necessary.
-The first, determined the location IDs associated with the user’s inputted location.
-Whereas the second obtained matching image IDs, species names, and
+From the code snippet below you can see that axios requests were minimzed to two pulls.
+The first obtained location IDs, which were then string interpolated into the second request so as to obtain the proper endpoints for the necessary information to append to the page.

 ```
 async function getMushroomInfo(locationIDsString, month) {

   removeElements();
   // ^Above: evokes the fucntion remove elements to remove any elements appended to the DOM from a previous search.

-  let loader = document.querySelector('.loader')

-  let dateRange = seasonString(month)
-  // ^ Above: Call upon the "SeasonString" function to produce a range of months to insert into the API URL.
-It also defines this string as "dateRange".

   let speciesName = document.querySelector(`#species`).value
   console.log(speciesName)